 Forests For The World is a 106-hectare demonstration forest with 15 km of nature trails.
 It is located on Cranbrook Hill at the end of Kueng Road just off Foothills Boulevard and Cranbrook Hill Road.
 It is adjacent to the University of Northern British Columbia and can also be accessed from the Greenway parking lot at UNBC.

 The park was created to commemorate the City of Prince George's 70th Anniversary and to celebrate the City's participation in Expo 86.
 The undulating topography and elevated high point of land (at approximately 880m) at Forests for The World provides scenic views of the Prince George area and many of its trails are multi-use and feature interpretive routes.

 - BBQ and fire pits with picnic shelters.

 - Outhouse washrooms

 Shane Lake is a short, 10-minute walk from the main Forests For The World parking lot.
-This small lake is perfect for exploring aquatic ecosystems and features a picnic area, dock, and observation deck.
+This small lake is features a picnic area, dock, and observation deck.

 The Cranbrook Hill Greenway, a year-round multi-use trail system with over 25 km of trails is connected to Forests For The World.